Understanding Photoshop Shadow Creation

 If your picture has a white background, you need to create a black version of the same shape if you want to get any shade on the objects.
 You can do this easily using the Eraser tool.
 Once you have created the shadow layer, click OK.
 Select the Erase tab from the Layers panel menu bar and choose Black Color from the list box.
 Then select the area where the shadow needs to appear and press the Delete key combination.
 Repeat this process until all areas of the image are covered up.
 In addition, some parts of the image may not be darkened because they already contain shades that don't blend well with the new shadow layer.
 These regions can be revealed before adding the shadow so as not to lose them during the process.
 Now go back into the Layers palette again and delete the previous shadow layer.
 Create another black-colored shadow layer and repeat what was done earlier.
 At first, only the darker part of the image will show, but more details will emerge as the layers merge together.
 When everything blends seamlessly, stop creating layers.
 It's now ready to move on to the next step.

 The most common type of shadow used today is called a Drop Shadow.
 A drop shadow is added to images when their backgrounds are lighter than the subject itself.
 For example, if you take a picture indoors, the chances are that the walls might look light against the subjects since there isn't much ambient lighting.
 So how does one achieve this?
 One way is to simply lower the Opacity value of the background layer to zero percent.
-Using these methods, you won't see anything behind the subject except darkness.
+You won't see anything behind the subject using these methods except darkness.
 However, there's still something missing: The edges of the subject aren't sharp enough.
-That's why we're going to introduce two other types of shadows ?
+That's why we're going to introduce two other types of shadows?
 Soft Edges and Hard Edge Shadows.

 Soft edge shadows use softening techniques to soften the transitions between each layer.
 They help smooth out the edges of the final piece.
 The best thing about this technique is that it doesn't require extra effort; just place one of the layers below the others and adjust the Blending Mode settings accordingly.